Cyfrin/advanced-defi-2024/curve-v2.md

 ### Section 3 - Contract overview

+> Here you will learn about what functions to call to interact with the AMM.
+> You will also learn about how state variables such as `A`, `gamma` and `price_scale` are stored.

 - [Contract overview](./excalidraw/amm/curve-v2/curve-v2-contract.png)
 - [Code walkthrough packed state variables](https://github.com/curvefi/tricrypto-ng/blob/584591e6613cb6cdb46e4659488a8cccdfff69ad/contracts/main/CurveTricryptoOptimizedWETH.vy#L796-L819)
 - [Code walkthrough price scale](https://github.com/curvefi/tricrypto-ng/blob/584591e6613cb6cdb46e4659488a8cccdfff69ad/contracts/main/CurveTricryptoOptimizedWETH.vy#L822-L854)